Mindfulness in a Modern World

 The complexity and relentless pace of our world places exceptional demands on everyone.
 As our lives have become hyper-connected and our calendars over-scheduled, the distractions we face increase exponentially.
 With these distractions, our ability to focus has diminished, but our need to think clearly in order to make complex decisions has not.
 More than ever, we need to cultivate our ability to be fully present.
 Over the past decade, an increasing number of busy parents, burned-out executives, and anxious Millennials have discovered the advantages of incorporating the practice of mindfulness into their daily lives – learning to take purposeful pauses to create the space necessary to make wise choices and live in a balanced way.

 There is a lot of talk about mindfulness today and there’s no “one-size-fits-all” answer to this often asked question, “What is mindfulness?”.
-For perspective, mindfulness has been practiced in Eastern cultures for thousands of years and attained mainstream status in the United States in 2014 when the the cover of TIME Magazine hailed the “Mindful Revolution”, fueling the conversation about what it is – and isn’t – and the benefits of the practice.
+For perspective, mindfulness has been practiced in Eastern cultures for thousands of years and attained mainstream status in the United States in 2014 when the cover of TIME Magazine hailed the “Mindful Revolution”, fueling the conversation about what it is – and isn’t – and the benefits of the practice.

 When explaining what mindfulness is to audiences, I often refer to the wisdom of Jon Kabat-Zinn, Professor of Medicine Emeritus at the University of Massachusetts Medical School and a modern day pioneer in the field.
 He defines mindfulness as “paying attention in a particular way, on purpose, in the present moment, non-judgmentally”.